cmd0160/DDSAnalytics_customer_attrition/notebooks/multivariate_analysis.md

 for employees with a specific pairing of satisfaction levels (ranging from 1 = Low to 4 = High).

-The results show a clear pattern:

 Low satisfaction levels—particularly when both job and environment satisfaction are rated 1 or 2—are associated with the highest attrition rates, often exceeding 50%.

-Conversely, employees who report higher satisfaction (levels 3 or 4) in both categories exhibit substantially lower turnover.
+Conversely, employees who report higher satisfaction (levels 3 or 4) in both categories exhibit a lower turnover - with a few exceptions to explore.

 The transition from deep red to lighter blue tones underscores how even moderate improvements in either satisfaction measure can sharply reduce